Planning Weight & Calories

 Calorie Cycling is a feature available with Maximum membership.
 It is a great feature that has a number of uses.
 First, for those of you who diet by calorie cycling, this feature will support that.
 It is also useful for those who simply want to plan ahead for big calorie intake days by adjusting the entire week to account for them.
 For example, if I always go out to brunch to my favorite cafe on Saturdays, then I can set my Saturday calorie goal about 500 calories higher that day, and then let MyNetDiary calculate the calorie intake goals for the remainder of the days of the week.
 Ideally, I would do this at the start of the week.
 If I have two expected high intake days, then I set the desired calorie intake for those two days, and then MyNetDiary will distribute the remainder of the calories to keep me on track for meeting my weight goal.
 I can also enter a lower planned calories intake on days when I know I can’t eat very much (e.g. the day before surgery), and MyNetDiary will bump up the calorie goals on other days to keep me on track.

 Step Bonus is a feature available with Maximum membership, using MyNetDiary’s iPhone application.
 This feature allows you to capture extra calories burned for walking a lot more steps than what is already included in your Activity Level.
 Turn on Step Bonus in Settings under Apps, Devices, and Services section.
 Step Bonus is a great way for nurses, mail carriers, and others who are on their feet most of the day to capture extra calories burned from steps above their Activity Level.
 The benefit of using Step Bonus is that you are less likely to overestimate your Calorie Budget than if you try to account for extra walking by increasing the Activity Level.
 Step Bonus gives you those extra step calories on a day to day basis whereas a higher activity level increases the Calorie Budget every single day.
 You can learn more about Step Bonus here.
-Step Bonus will also be available to MyNetDiary members who use the Web or Android applications in late 2017.
+Step Bonus will soon be available to MyNetDiary members who use the Web or Android applications.

 MyNetDiary displays weight progress with graphics, charts, reports, and text.
 Here is an example of a daily weight loss analysis in MyNetDiary: